phenobarbital/NavConfig/README.md

 ## Motivation ##

-Any Application require too many configuration options, some configuration options need to be secrets, credentials, etc, and also, can be dependable of the environment an application runs (development, testing, production, etc.).
+Any Application requires too many configuration options, some configuration options need to be secrets, credentials, etc, and also, can depend on the environment where the application runs (development, testing, production, etc.).

-Instead of creating python files, we are using python-dotenv + INI files to separate concerns (secrets vs configuration options), NavConfig support also getting data instead of INI files from YAML or TOML files (for complex types).
+Instead of creating Python files, we are using python-dotenv + INI files to separate concerns (secrets vs configuration options), NavConfig also supports getting data instead of INI files from YAML or TOML files (for complex types).

 ## Installation
 ```bash